Toilet Installation Guide

 What is Toilet Installation?

 Toilet installation is when you need to put a brand-new toilet in your home.
-So, whether that means you have broken your old toilet and need to remove it to replace it with a new one, or you have just moved in your brand-new home, and a toilet is not installed.
+So, whether that means you have broken your old toilet and need to replace it with a new one, you have just moved into your brand-new home and a toilet is not installed, or it's part of a full bathroom installation.

 As toilets are important for humans and every household has a toilet, knowing how to install or where to go to get a new toilet is very important because you will need a new toilet at some point in your life.